YamiKawa1/Backup-Utility/README.md

 Prepare the Environment:
-Ensure you have access to a Linux server or a Linux machine where you want to perform backups. s Create the Script:
+Ensure you have access to a Linux server or a Linux machine where you want to perform backups.
+Create the Script:
 Use a text editor such as nano or vi to create the script.
 You can copy and paste the script code I mentioned earlier.
 For example: bash